 Aberdeen Western Peripheral Route/Balmedie to Tipperty (AWPR/B-T)

-The Aberdeen Western Peripheral Route/Balmedie to Tipperty project is a major transport infrastructure project at the heart of the Scottish Government’s commitment to improve transport in Aberdeen and across the North East of Scotland.
-It involves the construction of a new 58km road which is expected to be fully open by winter 2017.
+The Aberdeen Western Peripheral Route/Balmedie to Tipperty (AWPR/B-T) project is a major transport infrastructure project at the heart of the Scottish Government’s commitment to improve transport in Aberdeen and across the North East of Scotland.
+It involves the construction of a new 58km road which is expected to open later this year.

 Overall job valued at £745 million